-15 Movies You Never Knew Were Banned in the U.S.
+15 Movies You Never Knew Were Banned in U.S.

 Get ready for the bizarre reasons that get movies banned in America.
 These are films that inspired protests, boycotts, and sometimes court cases.

 Martin Scorsese's artsy take on the story of Jesus sparked uproars and protests.
 Willem Dafoe starred as Jesus in a mostly sedate rendition of the story, but protesters found the film offensive anyway.
 In Savannah, Georgia, a county commission actually passed a resolution against the movie.
 The film also caused controversy and protests in Oklahoma, Texas, and in small cities across the nation.
 Theaters showing the film were vandalized in Salt Lake City and Los Angeles.
-(Check out these 50 things you won't believe are banned in the U.S.)
+You might be shocked by the banning given how uncontroversial it's content is, but you won't believe these movie trivia facts that are shockingly true.

 Film star Hedy Lamarr scampered nude—which was enough to get Ecstasy banned for several years.
 There were also close-ups of her face during sex which was considered to be way, way too much for audiences to handle.
 Lamarr's husband reportedly tried to have all copies of the film destroyed.

 Cult director John Waters aimed to highlight trashy hijinks in his cinematic ode to bad taste starring the iconic drag queen Divine.
 Underground audiences loved the film, but it was banned in small towns across the nation for depicting perversity—which, of course, was the whole point of the film.
 Find out which 18 bizarre things have been banned around the world.